new92/Cleaner/README.md

 # Cleaner🧹
-A simple php script which removes the temporary files from your device
+A simple php script which removes the temporary files from your device.